 Statute of Limitation

-The legal time limit to make a medical negligence claim is two years from the date of injury or date of knowledge that the injury or illness resulted from medical negligence.
+The legal time limit to make a congenital hip dysplasia claim is two years from the date of injury or date of knowledge that the injury or illness resulted from medical negligence.
 For children/minors, the time limit expires two years after their 18th birthday.
 You may contact a solicitor to discuss your case and advise you of the statute of limitations applicable to your case.

 Our team